This is a post by Nikki Tighe. You can find her on Instagram @nikkitighe.

 Dropping Out Of My Program

 I developed crippling anxiety.
 From that point on I struggled to go to classes and was no longer keeping up in the competitive program I was in.
-I either dropped or failed 6 classes because of my mental health, totaling a loss of about $5,500 in tuition fees alone.
+I either dropped or failed 6 classes because of my mental health, totalling a loss of about $5,500 in tuition fees alone.

 My job hunt is limited due to my assault